 Fortunately, lots of data are available to help you define your mailing list.
 Household incomes are routinely reported to banks and other financial institutions when families apply for mortgages, loans, and credit cards.
 Personal tastes related to issues like the environment are reflected in behaviors such as magazine subscriptions and credit card purchases.
 Firms like Claritas amass such data and transform it into information by creating "lifestyle segments" - categories of households that have similar incomes and tastes.
 Your solar lawnmower company can purchase lifestyle segment information by 5-digit ZIP code, or even by ZIP+4 codes, which designate individual households.

-It's astonishing how companies like Claritas can create valuable information from the millions upon millions of transactions that are recorded every day.
-Their products are made possible by the fact that the original data exist in digital form, and because the companies have developed information systems that enable them to transform the data into information that companies like yours value.
+It's astonishing how companies like Claritas, Experian, and Esri can create valuable information from the millions upon millions of transactions that are recorded every day.
+Their "lifestyle segmentation" data products are made possible by the fact that the original data exist in digital form, and because the companies have developed information systems that enable them to transform the data into information that marketers value.
 The fact that lifestyle information products are often delivered by geographic areas, such as ZIP codes, speaks to the appeal of geographic information systems.

-Enter your ZIP code.
-Then choose a segmentation system.
-Do the lifestyle segments, listed on the left, seem accurate for your community?
+You can use Esri’s ZIP Lookup to see how your ZIP code is segmented.
+Do the lifestyle segments seem accurate for your community?
 If you don't live in the United States, try Penn State's Zip code, 16802.